Buying real estate in Vietnam?

 Are there any decent properties for $100k in Vietnam, or is it all scams?

-With $100,000 (roughly VND 2.6 billion at early 2026 exchange rates), you can realistically purchase an older or smaller secondary market apartment in the outer districts of Ho Chi Minh City or Hanoi, or a more comfortable unit in a more affordable city like Da Nang.
+With $100k (about VND 2.6 billion at February 2026 bank rates), you can realistically buy a small existing apartment in an outer district of Ho Chi Minh City or Hanoi, or a more comfortable one-bedroom condo in a more affordable city like Da Nang, so decent options do exist in Vietnam at this price, but they are very specific and not in central locations.

-Buying in popular or upscale areas of Vietnam like District 1, Thao Dien, or Thu Thiem in HCMC, or Tay Ho and Ba Dinh in Hanoi, is typically not possible for $100k because prime locations now commonly exceed VND 90-150 million per square meter ($3,500-6,000/sqm), which would only get you around 20-30 sqm, far below a livable apartment size.
+Buying in popular or upscale areas of Vietnam like District 1, Thao Dien, or Thu Thiem in Ho Chi Minh City, or Tay Ho and Ba Dinh in Hanoi, is not realistic for $100k because primary apartment prices in those prime zones commonly exceed VND 90 million per square meter (roughly $3,500/sqm), which would leave you with an impossibly small unit even if you found a willing seller.

 What property types can I afford for $100k in Vietnam (studio, land, old house)?

-For $100,000 (VND 2.6 billion) in Vietnam in 2026, you can realistically afford a studio or small one-bedroom apartment on the secondary market in outer districts of Ho Chi Minh City or Hanoi, or a slightly larger one-bedroom in more affordable cities like Da Nang or Hai Phong.
+For $100k (about VND 2.6 billion) in Vietnam in 2026, the realistic property types are a studio or small one-bedroom apartment on the secondary (resale) market in outer districts of Ho Chi Minh City or Hanoi, or a somewhat more spacious one-bedroom condo in Da Nang, because at current per-square-meter prices in Vietnam's big cities, $100k simply does not stretch to landed houses or land plots that a foreigner can legally own.

 What's a realistic budget to get a comfortable property in Vietnam as of 2026?